How to Prevent Vans from rubbing blisters into your heels and ankles

 Whether you're a skater or just "doing fashion" 🙌 , Vans have been a wardrobe staple for a while.

-But for a shoe that's supposed to be super comfortable, these sneakers sure do cause a lot of headaches.
-So many, in fact, that it's common to hear you just need to "break them in".
+But for a sneaker that's supposed to be super comfortable, it's crazy that everyone says you need to "break them in".